Camplejs/Cample.js/README.md

 - Supporting component approach
 - Cycle
-- Operators like in vanilla js for working with components
+- Some operators like in vanilla js for working with components
 - Animation
 - Working with data